DesantBucie/korny/README.md

 * git (avoid apple crappy one, install one from nix or brew)
 * ksh93 ([Best option](https://github.com/ksh93/ksh)), pdksh or mksh(tested 2020).
+* printf built-in to shell, or as external program
+* tput

 ## Tested OSes